Angular-Wave/angular.ts/src/animations/animate.md

   ```

 -
-- (Note that you will need to trigger a digest within the callback to get AngularJS to notice any scope-related changes.)
+- (Note that you will need to trigger a digest within the callback to get AngularTS to notice any scope-related changes.)
   \*/

 /\*\*